-If signs or symptoms suggest that a person may have Waldenstrom macroglobulinemia (WM), more exams and tests will be done.
-The most important ones will look for the abnormal protein in the blood and the abnormal cells in the bone marrow.
+If signs or symptoms suggest that a person might have WM, exams and tests will be done to be sure.
+The most important ones will look for abnormal proteins in the blood and abnormal cells in the bone marrow.

-You may find it confusing that this document on WM also discusses ways to diagnose non-Hodgkin lymphoma.
-But WM is a type of lymphoma.
-Like other lymphomas, it invades the bone marrow, lymph nodes and other organs.
+This document is about WM, but it will sometimes discuss ways to diagnose non-Hodgkin lymphoma (NHL).
+This is because WM is a type of lymphoma.
+Like other lymphomas, WM can invade the bone marrow, lymph nodes, and other organs.

 Signs and symptoms

-Some of the signs and symptoms of people with WM are similar to those of people with other types of non-Hodgkin lymphomas (NHL).
+Some of the signs and symptoms of people with WM are similar to those of people with other types of NHL.
 For example, weight loss, fever, night sweats, and swollen lymph nodes can be seen in many types of NHL.

-If the abnormal protein only causes the blood to become thick at cooler temperatures (like in the hands and feet), it is called a cryoglobulin.
-Cryoglobulins can cause the hands and feet to become painful in cool temperatures.
+- If the abnormal protein only causes the blood to become thick in cooler parts of the body (like in the tip of the nose, ears, fingers, and toes), it is called a cryoglobulin.
+Cryoglobulins can cause pain or other problems in these areas if a person is exposed to cooler temperatures.

-A condition called amyloidosis occurs when a part of the abnormal antibody (called the light chain) builds up in organs like the heart and kidneys.
-The protein buildup can interfere with the function of these organs, leading to heart and kidney problems.
+- A condition called amyloidosis occurs when a part of the IgM antibody (called the light chain) builds up in organs like the heart and kidneys.
+This buildup can lead to heart and kidney problems.

 The most common symptom of WM is weakness.
-It can be caused by anemia (low red blood cells) which can happen when the lymphoma cells crowd out normal cells in the bone marrow.
-Some people also feel weak when the blood becomes thick from the abnormal protein.
+It can be caused by anemia (too few red blood cells), which can happen when the WM cells crowd out normal cells in the bone marrow.
+Some people also feel weak when the blood becomes thick from the buildup of the abnormal protein.

 Loss of appetite

-Lymphoma can cause fevers (without an infection), drenching night sweats, and weight loss.
-Together, these 3 symptoms are called B-symptoms.
+Lymphoma can cause fevers (without an infection), drenching night sweats, and weight loss (without trying).
+Together, these are called B symptoms.

 Enlarged lymph nodes

-These will usually appear as bumps under the skin around the neck, in the groin, or in the armpits.
-Enlarged lymph nodes are usually about 1 or 2 inches in size in WM, but can be bigger in other lymphomas.
+These usually appear as lumps under the skin around the neck, in the groin, or in the armpits.
+Enlarged lymph nodes are usually about 1 or 2 inches across.
+They are seen less often in WM than in most other lymphomas.

 Nervous system symptoms

-There are several causes of heart problems in WM.
-High levels of abnormal antibody protein can directly damage heart tissue.
-Also, in amyloidosis, this abnormal protein builds up in the heart muscle.
-This makes the heart weaker and impairs its ability to pump blood properly.
-In addition, because the blood of people with WM is "thicker" than normal, their hearts have to work harder to pump blood throughout the body.
-This strain can cause the heart to "wear out," a condition called congestive heart failure.
-Symptoms of congestive heart failure include weakness, shortness of breath, and swelling in the feet and legs.
+High levels of abnormal IgM protein can directly damage heart tissue.
+Also, in amyloidosis, abnormal protein builds up in the heart muscle.
+This makes the heart weaker, affecting its ability to pump blood.
+In addition, because the blood of people with WM is thicker than normal, their hearts have to work harder to pump blood throughout the body.
+This strain can cause the heart muscle to wear down, leading to a condition called congestive heart failure.
+Symptoms can include heart palpitations, fatigue, weakness, cough, shortness of breath, rapid weight gain, and swelling in the feet and legs.

 The high levels of abnormal antibody in WM “turn-off” normal antibody production.
 This makes it harder for the body to resist infections.

-The diagnosis of WM may be suspected if your doctor finds low blood counts or unusual protein levels on blood tests.
-This is followed by a test to characterize the proteins called serum electrophoresis.
+The diagnosis of WM may be suspected if your doctor finds you have low blood cell counts or unusual protein levels on blood tests.
+If so, your doctor may order a blood test called serum protein electrophoresis to determine what the abnormal proteins are.
 It is usually only after these tests are done that a biopsy of either the bone marrow or a lymph node is considered.

 The complete blood count (CBC) is a test that measures the levels of red cells, white cells, and platelets in the blood.
 If the lymphoma cells occupy too much of the bone marrow, these levels will be low.

-This test measures the blood levels of the different antibodies.
-There are several different types of antibodies in the blood: IgA, IgE, IgG, and IgM.
-The levels of these immunoglobulins are measured to see if any are abnormally high or low.
+This test measures the levels of the different antibodies (immunoglobulins) in the blood – IgA, IgE, IgG, and IgM – to see if any are abnormally high or low.
 In WM the level of IgM is high but the IgG level is often low.

-The immunoglobulin produced in WM is IgM.
-It is abnormal because it is monoclonal — meaning that it is just many copies of the exact same antibody.
-Serum protein electrophoresis (or SPEP) is a test that measures the total amount of immunoglobulins in the blood and finds any abnormal (monoclonal) immunoglobulin.
-Then, another test, such as immunofixation or immunoelectrophoresis, is used to determine the type of antibody that is abnormal (IgM or some other type).
+The immunoglobulin produced in WM is an abnormal IgM antibody.
+This antibody is monoclonal, meaning that it is many copies of the exact same antibody.
+Serum protein electrophoresis (SPEP) is a test that measures the total amount of immunoglobulins in the blood and finds any monoclonal immunoglobulin.
+Another test, such as immunofixation or immunoelectrophoresis, is then used to determine the type of antibody that is abnormal (IgM or some other type).

-Finding a monoclonal IgM immunoglobulin in the blood is necessary to make a diagnosis of WM.
-The abnormal protein in WM is known by several different names, including monoclonal immunoglobulin M, IgM protein, IgM spike, IgM paraprotein, and M-spike.
+Finding a monoclonal IgM antibody in the blood is needed to diagnose WM.
+The abnormal protein in WM is known by several different names, including monoclonal immunoglobulin M, IgM protein, IgM spike, IgM paraprotein, M protein, and M-spike.
 Other types of monoclonal immunoglobulins, like IgA or IgG, are seen in different disorders (like multiple myeloma and some lymphomas).

 Sometimes pieces of the IgM protein are excreted by the kidneys into the urine.
-The procedure used for finding that protein is called urine protein electrophoresis (or UPEP).
+These proteins can be detected with a test called urine protein electrophoresis (or UPEP).

-Viscosity measures how thick the blood is.
-If the IgM level is too high, it will cause the blood to become thick (viscous) so that it can’t flow freely.
-Think about pouring honey compared to pouring water.
-If the blood becomes too thick, the brain doesn't get enough blood and oxygen.
-This can be treated with plasmapheresis.
+Viscosity is a measure of how thick the blood is.
+If the IgM level is too high, it will cause the blood to become thick (viscous) so that it can’t flow freely (think about pouring honey compared to pouring water).

-This is another protein produced by the cancer cells in WM.
+This test measures another protein made by the cancer cells in WM.
 This protein itself doesn’t cause any problems, but it is a useful indicator of a patient’s prognosis (outlook).
-High levels mean a poor outlook.
+High levels are linked with a worse outlook.

-The symptoms of WM and NHL are not unique enough for a doctor to know for certain if cancer is present.
+The symptoms of WM and NHL are not distinctive enough for a doctor to know for certain if person has one of them, based on symptoms alone.
 Most symptoms can also be caused by non-cancerous problems like infections or by other kinds of cancers.
-A biopsy is the only way to make an accurate diagnosis.
-There are several biopsy procedures.
-Doctors choose which to use based on the unique aspects of each patient's situation.
+Blood tests can help point to the correct diagnosis, but a biopsy (removing samples of affected tissue to look at under a microscope) is the only way to be sure.
+There are several types of biopsies.

 Bone marrow aspiration and biopsy

-The main advantage of FNA is that the patient will not require surgery for this procedure.
-The disadvantage is that in some cases the thin needle cannot remove enough tissue for a definite diagnosis of lymphoma.
-However, advances in performing flow cytometry and molecular genetic studies (discussed later in this section) and the growing experience of many doctors with FNA have improved the accuracy of this procedure.
+The main advantage of FNA is that it does not require surgery and can often be done in a doctor’s office.
+The main drawback is that in some cases it might not get enough tissue to make a definite diagnosis of lymphoma.
+However, advances in lab tests (discussed later in this section) and the growing experience of many doctors with FNA have improved the accuracy of this procedure.